You might have noticed that “About Us” pages on websites are being replaced with “Our Story” pages.

 3. Create empathy between the character and the reader.

-4. Detail the problem and amplify the consequences if the problem went unsolved.
+4. Detail the problem and amplify the consequences if the problem were to remain unsolved.

 5. Talk about the journey to solving the problem and your roll in facilitating the transformation.